In any business, staff come and go.

 (Number leavers over given period x 100)/Average total number employed over given period

-So if you employ 80 workers and 12 leave, then the calculation would be:
+So, if you employ 80 workers over a year and 12 leave, then the calculation would be:

 (12 x 100)/80 = 15% employee turnover rate

-Depending on the number of employees, you can be more specific and separate it into planned turnover i.e. redundancies and retirements as well as unplanned resignations.
-In relation to unplanned resignations you may wish to break it down further, taking into account length of service with company, seniority, employee function, location and so on.
+With unplanned resignations, you may want to break this down even further, taking into account length of service with company, seniority, employee function, location and so on.

-How do I measure the cost of employee turnover?
+How do I measure the cost of people leaving?

 - Cost of resignation – admin and HR costs

-- Recruitment costs – advertising, admin costs of running recruitment, interviewing time, agency costs where applicable.
+- Recruitment costs – advertising, costs of running recruitment, interviewing time, agency costs etc.